 ost Decrease: Highlight the efficiencies and overall cost savings you initiate and how you contribute to the bottom line.

 When you’re making the pitch for flexibility, it’s all about reminding your employer—in a respectful, non-confrontational and collegial way—that you’re too good to lose.
 Employers know that most women eventually leave when they don’t get the flexibility they want or need.

 Katie points out, however, that you should approach a flexibility discussion as a routine negotiation (84% of managers expect employees to negotiate their employment packages—and there is the greatest wiggle room with salary, vacation and flexibility), not as a veiled or overt threat of departure.

 The key is having your NAARC pitch ready, and also being sensitive to how a more flexible schedule will affect your boss.
 Hit all the key issues—work focus and productivity, daily schedule and routine meeting adjustments, client interaction, travel—and more politically charged issues like whether granting you flexibility sets a precedent for your department or the company overall.

-Katie points out that 80% of flexibility requests are granted because the employee has done good research—especially within their own companies and at competitors.
+Katie says 80% of flexibility requests are granted when the employee has done good research—especially within their own companies and at competitors.
 Armed with information about what works and what doesn’t, you can head off many uninformed objections.
 And as you talk to many different people, you’ll identify resources that you can pass on to your boss (like www.freeconferencecall.com, a resource that was news to me).

 Perhaps the best golden nugget from Katie’s discussion was her reminder not to negotiate flexibility with HR.
 Very few companies have a carved-in-stone flexible work policy—and if it’s not in the company handbook, it’s too likely HR will say no. It’s much easier to work out a mutually beneficial deal with your boss.